Almost no experiments have classical Kirkwood-Dirac representations

-In other words, given $U$, the linear algebra question we need to address is: ``Is the dimension of $\Ker(C^U)$ equal to $2d-1$?''
-Whenever the answer is positive (and provided that $U$ belongs to $\Omega$), one concludes that $\EcalKDC=\convAB$.
-Recalling that $\Omega$ is a set of probability $1$, and noting that the intersection of two probability-$1$ sets also has probability $1$, the proof of Theorem~\ref{thm:principal} is reduced to the proof of the following proposition. \begin{Prop} The set $\Gamma$ of unitary matrices $U$ for which $\Ker(C^U)=\Triv$ is a set of probability $1$:
+This terminology is justified by the fact that $\dim \Triv=2d-1$.
+Thus, the proof of Eqs.~\eqref{eq:goal}--\eqref{eq:goal3} of Theorem~\ref{thm:principal} is reduced to the proof of the following proposition. \begin{Prop} The set $\Gamma$ of unitary matrices $U$ for which $\Ker(C^U)=\Triv$ is a set of probability $1$:

-\end{Prop} {\bf Proof of Proposition~\ref{prop:KerCU}.} It follows from the rank-nullity theorem that $U\in\Gamma$ if and only if
+\end{Prop} {\bf Proof of Proposition~\ref{prop:KerCU}.} It follows from the rank-nullity theorem that $U\in\Gamma$ if, and only if,

 is injective.
 We now show that this is indeed the case with probability $1$.